nirlanka/nirmall.github.io/about/index.md

 I work with technologies ranging from desktop to mostly the web, mobile and sometimes embedded systems.
 I'm interested in great visual and architectural design of software and web.

+I work at [Embla Software Innovation](http://embla.asia) as a software engineer.

 I'm a great believer and activist in software and information freedom.
 I'm enthusiastic about information security philosophy, technology and issues and love active discussion.